dmitrypol/dmitrypol.github.io/_drafts/queues.md

 categories: redis rabbitmq sqs
 ---

 Queues can be useful tool to scale applications or integrate complex systems.
 Here is a basic use case.
-User registers on a website and we need to send a welcome email.
-We record data in the User table and separately call email service provider (Sendgrid, Mailchimp, AWS SES).
+User registers and we need to send a welcome email.
+We record data in the User table and separately call email service provider such as Sendgrid.
 Sending email via background process will be faster UX plus we can retry in case of failure.

 * TOC
 {:toc}